TR7089 - Website and Software Localisation (2023/24)

 2. Gain an understanding of the considerations that apply in dealing with different types of source material (mainly software programs and websites).

 3. Develop a set of basic, practical skills for handling the particular requirements of localisation work using the available tools, including more advanced work with TEnTs as learnt in TR7042, and know how to apply these skills in a professional context.

-The assessment will aim to test both the students' understanding of the translation issues involved in localisation and their practical skills in localising a piece of software and/or website material.
+The assessment will aim to test both your understanding of the translation issues involved in localisation and the practical skills required when localising a piece of software and/or website material.

 The final assessment will therefore have 2 components, one practical and one evaluative.
 For the practical component, you will be given a set of source materials to localise using the techniques and tools taught during the module, taking into account the necessary procedures.
-For the evaluative component, students will produce a commentary describing the localisation process they conducted, highlighting a given number of technical and translation-related issues they encountered and explaining how they resolved such issues.
+For the evaluative component, you will produce a commentary describing the localisation process conducted, highlighting a given number of technical and translation-related issues you encountered and explaining how you resolved such issues.